openid-connect-4-identity-assurance-1_0 November 2024

 This extension will be usable by OPs operating under a certain regulation related to identity assurance, such as eIDAS, as well as other OPs operating without such a regulation.

 Every other OP not operating under such well-defined conditions could receive a request to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
-For example, if an OP verifies and maintains identity data in accordance with an anti-money laundering law, it shall be possible for an RP to use the respective identity in a different regulatory context, such as eHealth or the previously mentioned eIDAS.
+For example, if an OP verifies and maintains identity data in accordance with an anti-money laundering law, an RP might choose to use the identity attributes in a different regulatory context, such as eHealth or the previously mentioned eIDAS.

 This extension is intended to be truly international and support identity assurance across different jurisdictions.
 The extension is therefore extensible to support various trust frameworks, identity evidence and assurance processes.